mariam-elsarag/Book/README.md

 # Bookshop

 ## Overview
 This project is a simple book website developed using Node.js.
 It allows bookshop owners to manage books by adding new entries, while regular users can view the available books.
-This initial version focuses on practicing Node.js and implementing basic CRUD operations without permission controls.
+This initial version focuses on practicing Node.js

 ## Features
 - **Display Books:** Users can browse and view the list of books available on the website.